josezy/firebase-mcp/README.md

 ### Testing

 The project uses Jest for testing.
-Tests are run against Firebase emulators to avoid affecting production data.
+Tests can be run against Firebase emulators to avoid affecting production data.

 1. **Install Firebase Emulators**